quasi-coherent/pixelsort/README.md

   -g                       Sort by green
   -b                       Sort by blue
   -a                       Sort by alpha
-  -A                       Sort by average of pixel values -L                       Sort by luminance
+  --avg                    Sort by average of pixel values -L                       Sort by luminance
   -H                       Sort by hue
 ```